archubbuck/cli-ops/docs/adr/006-performance-budgets-and-monitoring.md

 ## Decision

-We will enforce **performance budgets** for all CLI operations with automated monitoring.
+We will enforce **performance budgets** for all clio and plugin operations with automated monitoring.

 ### Performance Targets